magnificus/Super-Evolution/README.md

 ## Problems

-Overfitting, though doesn't seem to be as big of an issue as anticipated.
-The maximum tree depth essentially blocks the equations from becoming too complex.
+Overfitting doesn't seem to be as big of an issue as anticipated.
+The maximum tree depth blocks the equations from becoming too complex.

 The program has a harder time finding combinations of very large static numbers and small polynomial factors.